Get rich quick on Amazon? Lawsuits target alleged scammers

 Amazon filed a separate civil suit Wednesday against the brothers, whose company is called FBA Stores LLC, saying in its filing that the two "are con artists who prey on people hoping to become sellers on Amazon.com."

 The suits are part of Amazon's more aggressive effort to fend off bad or illegal practices on its sprawling website, which includes hundreds of millions of listings.
-The company has already pursued alleged fraudsters on its Kindle Direct Publishing platform, fake reviewers and sellers of counterfeit products.
-Going after FBA Stores could help Amazon show that it's working to protect small businesses from such practices, too.
+The company has already pursued fake reviewers, sellers of counterfeit products, and alleged fraudsters on its Kindle Direct Publishing platform.
+Going after FBA Stores could help Amazon show it's working to protect small businesses from such practices, too.

 These suits, however, also help highlight all the ways bad actors have been gaming Amazon's open platforms.

 According to the state filing, the Bowser brothers have been running their alleged scam since 2009.
-They draw in people by offering free webinars or in-person workshops on how to sell on Amazon and routinely used Amazon's logos in their signs and brochures.
+They draw in people by offering free webinars or in-person workshops on how to sell on Amazon and routinely use Amazon's logos in their signs and brochures, the suit says.
 At these events, they convince people to pay $1,000 for three-day workshops.

-Then, at the those workshops, they allegedly used aggressive sales tactics to get people to register for more coaching or seminars.
+Then, at the the workshops, they allegedly use aggressive sales tactics to get people to register for more coaching or seminars.
 These programs cost from $4,000 for the "Wholesale" package up to $35,000 for the "Diamond Coaching Package."
-The program also included a $20,000 "Master Mentor" program.
-The state filing claims these support services then weren't provided to people who paid.
+The program also includes a $20,000 "Master Mentor" program.
+The state filing claims these support services then aren't provided to people who paid.

 They also offered purported testimonials from past clients, including a claim that a 9-year-old boy from New Hampshire, whose mom attended one of their workshops and purchased one of their courses, used his $5 weekly allowance to make more than $3,000 in just one month with his mother's help.

 However, many of the tips the Bowsers offered violate Amazon's terms of service and could result in sellers getting banned, the state suit alleges.
 For instance, the Bowsers told people they should buy fake reviews to boost product sales.
-They also offered to sell people inventory to list online, but the products they provided were shoddier than advertised, or repackaged.
+They also offered to sell people inventory to list online, but the products they provided were repackaged or shoddier than advertised.
 In those cases, Amazon could also ban a seller for misidentifying wares.

 In its suit, Amazon alleges that the Bowser brothers committed trademark infringement and false advertising, among other things.
 The company requests they stop using its trademarks and pay unspecified damages.